mehedibhai101/SQL_Data_WareHouse_Project/README.md

 ## 🌟 About Me

 Hi!
-I’m **Mehedi Hasan**, well known as **Mehedi Bhai**,a Certified Data Analyst with strong proficiency in *Excel*, *Power BI*, and *SQL*.
+I’m **Mehedi Hasan**, well known as **Mehedi Bhai**, a Certified Data Analyst with strong proficiency in *Excel*, *Power BI*, and *SQL*.
 I specialize in data visualization, transforming raw data into clear, meaningful insights that help businesses make impactful data-driven decisions.

 Let’s connect: